rocjs/getroc/docs/QUESTIONS.md

 #### Will this be abandoned in the near future?

-No. VG developed Roc because it was badly needed.
+No. Schibsted developed Roc because it was badly needed.
 It is a big investment for us.
 We will only consider abandoning the project if better initiatives emerge with more traction.